 Ben’s passion is the Beatles and music.
 He has recorded all the background vocals and instruments to over 200 Beatles songs!
 His mom Susan Rubiny has written a book Natural Genius: The Gifts of Aspergers (Jessica-Kingsley Publishers).

-We witness Owen do an uncanny Disney voice and lines from I think the Lion King (it’s been years since I watched these movies).
+We watch a clip from the movie.
 It seems Owen’s talent is to embody all the emotions, personalities, and voices of the many, many Disney animated film characters.
 Through this he communicates profound emotions and responds to every-day life occurrences.
 It would be the equivalent of a disciple of Carl Jung or Joseph Campbell mastering all the archetypes and knowing exactly which one to embody at the correct moment.

 This is a video of Owen doing voices (FanDubs) while looking for Disney characters on Ebay.